What Is a Trust? Do I Need One?

 • Business Interest

 Creating a trust agreement often doesn’t take too long.
-At Law on Call, we can create a trust for you starting at just 4 hours once we have all the necessary information.
-(Keep in mind those hours probably won’t be consecutive, and it might still take a bit of time for you to receive the draft of your trust.)
-What takes longer, however, is transferring property into the trust.
+The more time consuming piece is transferring property into the trust.
 Depending on what you’re transferring, this process can take upwards of weeks or months.
-Trusts may also need to be maintained and updated as situations change, such as going through a divorce or acquiring assets.
+Trusts may also need maintenance and updates as situations change, such as going through a divorce or acquiring assets.

 At Law on Call, we can draft your trust, review a trust you already have in place, and/or update your trust as needed.